pattilab/DecoID/docs/source/examples.rst

 * ppm_Error: The mass error in parts per million (ppm) between the feature's m/z and the database match m/z.
 * Abundance: The normalized regression coefficient of this compound in the deconvolution.
 Note: this should not be used for comparative/quantitative purposes.
 * componentID: compound ID of the component matched to.
 If this field is "original" then this is the acquired spectrum.
 Residual is the error between the reconstructed spectrum and the acquired.
+* redundant: Result of redundancy check.
+If TRUE the matches component could have been a different database compound.
+This indicates a non-unique deconvolution and possibly an inconclusive identification

 **<fn>.DecoID** is a gzipped pickle file that contains all the information provided in the previous two output files but in a format that allows for easier analysis and visualation through the DecoID user interface.